pratz1988/pratz1988.github.io/README.md

 # Pratz's memory game

 I built this memory game as part of my GA ( General Assembely ) SEI bootcamp.
 The objective of the project was to demonstrate the Jquery / java script / html / css knowledge by buidling a fully functional applicaiton.
-You need to match two cards at a time and
+You need to match two cards at a time and finish matching all the cards to win the game.
+The app tracks the time taken to finish the game and also the number of moves taken to finish the game.

 # Setup / Installation